 Application No. 20/00058/FUL

 Site Address Laleham Recreation Ground, The Broadway, Laleham, TW18 1RZ

 Applicant Staines Lammas Football Club

-Proposal Installation of 6no.
-15m high floodlight columns with 2 no. LED floodlights per column.
+Proposal Installation of 6 no. 15m high floodlight columns with 2 no. LED floodlights per column.

 Case Officer Matthew Clapham

 Ward Laleham and Shepperton Green

-Called-in Cllr Attewell - citing concerns over noise. lighting and the impact upon the Conservation Area
+Called-in Cllr Attewell - citing concerns over noise, lighting and the impact upon the Conservation Area.

-Application Dates Valid: 10.02.2020 Expiry: 06.04.2020 Target: Extension of Time agreed (29.5.20) Executive Summary The application seeks to install 6 no. 15m high floodlight columns with 2 no. LED lights per column around an existing football pitch located on the Laleham Recreation Ground, off the Broadway, Laleham.
+Application Dates Valid: 10.02.2020 Expiry: 06.04.2020 Target: Extension of Time agreed (17.7.2020) Executive Summary The application seeks to install 6 no. 15m high floodlight columns with no. LED lights per column around an existing football pitch located on the Laleham Recreation Ground, off the Broadway, Laleham.
 It is considered that the proposed floodlighting columns would not have a detrimental impact upon the character and appearance of the Laleham Conservation Area, nor any adjoining Listed or Locally-Listed buildings.
 Nor would the proposal have any harmful impact upon the openness of the Green Belt.
-The level of lighting from the columns, subject to limitations on their use, would not be detrimental to the residential amenity of any adjoining properties.
-An independent lighting consultant has reviewed the lighting assessment submitted with the application and raised no concerns.
-The level of noise arising from the use of the floodlights provided for an existing football pitch on a public recreation ground, is also not considered to be of detriment to residential amenity.
-No parking concerns are considered to arise in association with the floodlighting.
+The level of lighting from would not be detrimental properties.
+An independ assessment submitted v level of noise arising from existing football pitch or considered to be of detri as reviewed the lighting aised no concerns.
+The nts provided for an nd, is also not No parking concerns are considered to arise in association with the floodlighting.
 The County Highways Authority has not raised any concerns regarding highway safety.
-Recommended Decision Approve the application the Report. subject to conditions set out at Paragraph 8 of
+Committee on 27 th May revised ownership certif site, the Charity Comm ginally to be considered b 2020 but the applicant w ficate and serve notification issioners for England and marities.
+This has now bee as required to submit a on on the owners of the d Wales and the application can be determined.
+Recommended Decision Approve the application subject to conditions set out at Paragraph 8 of the Report.